cacophony-wj/LeS/README.md

 This menu takes a good minute to appear after you click on it.
 It may seem stuck.
 Just wait.
 Afterward, hit **SexLab Animations: Register** and wait a good bit until the greyed out word _Registered_ appears.
 Then uncheck the **Override** as Devious already handles this function.

-##  SSSO

-Before configuring this section, be sure to **Save Manually from the System Menu** so you can come back here and start a fresh, fully configured game if you so desire.
-You **will not** be able to change genders or races with RaceMenu or your whole save will break beyond repair.
-To change genders or races, you will have to start over from square one with a new game and configure all the menus again.
-I know, it sucks, but it can't be helped.

-Set options as follows:

-**Minimum interval: 5 MINUTES**

-**Manual Save Key: F9**

-Enable **Rotating Automatic Save**

-Enable **Rotating Manual Save**

-Allow autosaves to handle all saves except in the rarest of cases.
-If a manual save is absolutely necessary, only save with this mod's F9 hotkey.
-Only load your most recent save.
-This helps prevent save corruption from saving and reloading too much.
-You may not like it, but you'll like a dead save that no longer loads after 400 hours of play even less.

 # All done!

 There you go, fellow deviant.
 Be sure to press **F9** for a last second save in case spawning into Skyrim prompts a crash (which has been known to happen).
 Talk to the Mara statue to begin your journey.
 If you are on _Light But Sexy_, I recommend one of the _Something Sexy_ starts (dropped nude into a sticky situation) and if you are on _Light But Kinky_, I recommend the _Sex Slave_ start for a good look into how _Cursed Loot_ works.
 Spoiler though, there is no sex, just lots of bondage gear.